RunestoneInteractive/thinkcspy/_sources/Selection/Exercises.rst

                     #. dateofeaster = 22 + d + e

-                Special note: The algorithm can give a date in April.
+                Special note: The algorithm can give a date greater than 31 (the number of days in March).
+When this happens, it signifies a date in April.
+Thus, 32 is April 1, 35 is April 4, and so on.
 Also, if the year is one of four special years (1954, 1981, 2049, or 2076) then subtract 7 from the date.

                 Your program should print an error message if the user provides a date that is out of range.